encode/django-rest-framework/docs/topics/browsable-api.md

 ## URLs

 If you include fully-qualified URLs in your resource output, they will be 'urlized' and made clickable for easy browsing by humans.
-The `djangorestframework` package includes a [`reverse`][drfreverse] helper for this purpose.
+The `rest_framework` package includes a [`reverse`][drfreverse] helper for this purpose.

 ## Formats